 The shift to genocide came in 1941 with Operation Barbarossa—the invasion of the Soviet Union (June 22).
 Behind the army came the Einsatzgruppen—mobile killing squads.
 They rounded up Jews (and communists, Roma, partisans) in villages and towns across Ukraine, Belarus, and the Baltics.
 Mass shootings at Babi Yar (Kyiv, September 29–30, 1941): 33,771 Jews killed in two days.
 By the end of 1941, the Einsatzgruppen had murdered more than one million Jews.

-The Final Solution – Wannsee & the Death Camps (1941–1942)
+The Final Solution: Wannsee Conference and Nazi Death Camps (1941–1942)

 On January 20, 1942, fifteen senior Nazi officials met in a villa at Wannsee, a Berlin suburb.
 Reinhard Heydrich chaired; Adolf Eichmann took minutes.
 The meeting lasted about ninety minutes.
 They discussed the “Final Solution of the Jewish Question”: the systematic deportation and murder of every Jew in Europe (estimated 11 million).
 No vote was taken.
 No one objected.
 The machinery already existed: ghettos, trains, camps.